 - You can learn quite a bit about an unknown chemical by smelling it, though you should use the "wafting" technique and fan the scents towards your nose.
 Esters usually smell sweet or fruity, sulfur compounds reek, and amines often smell fishy.
 Many working chemists also learn to identify common solvents by scent, and smell is often the first sense to warn you when something is boiling over, or has been left uncapped, or is reacting in unexpected ways.

 - Most artificial sweeteners were discovered when chemists noticed that their new chemical tasted incredibly sweet (or more often, failed to wash their hands after handling the chemical and found that everything they touched tasted sweet).

-- The psychedelic properties of LSD were first discovered through something similar to this — though in LSD's case, it's slightly more justified than normal, since it wasn't ingested, but absorbed and took effect by touch.
+- The psychedelic properties of LSD were first discovered through something similar to this — though in LSD's case, it wasn't ingested, but absorbed and took effect by touch.
 Following the initial discovery, the same scientist, Albert Hofmann, took a more controlled dose.
 The effects were somewhat stronger than he had expected.